ahmediqbg/ahmediqbg.github.io/README.md

 Run `bundle install` to install Jekyll and other deps.

 To run the server locally, run `bundle exec jekyll serve --watch`.
+See `scripts/` for more scripts.